-Several agricultural areas surrounding the city are within fire-prone areas.
-Smoke and ash from nearby wildfires can damage crops, farms, and agricultural fields, as well as altering the nutrients in the soil.
-Smoke can also prevent visitors from traveling to the city to participate in outdoor recreation and tourism, including recreation at nearby state and regional parks.
-Recurring wildfire and smoke events may make recovery difficult in both the agriculture and recreation sectors, especially if adaptation measures are not implemented to boost economic resilience.
+The city's proximity to fire-prone areas also increases the potential for smoke from wildfires to increase air pollution levels, creating a significant health risk in the region.
+Smoke and ash can damage crops, farms, and agricultural fields, as well as altering the nutrients in the soil and polluting water supplies.
+Smoke can prevent visitors from traveling to the city to participate in outdoor recreation and tourism, including recreation at nearby state and regional parks, and ash from wildfires can pollute water supplies.